| Harvey Reid & the Partial CapoThe partial capo is a new tool in the guitarist's toolbox, and Harvey Reid is largely

 of which can do different things better than the others.
 We used to offer all of them for sale, including capos by Third

 Hand, Spider, Woodie's G-Band, Shubb, Planet Waves and Kyser.
 Harvey has completed years of research, and concluded by developing his own revolutionary, "next-generation" partial capo.
 He feels strongly enough that it is the only partial capo most of us need, since it does more things and fits more guitars than the other brands.
 Harvey also no longer recommends that people who are new to the idea of the partial capo get a "universal" (all combinations) capo and go exploring on their own.
 It's too easy to get confused and not find anything amazing.
+WHY USE ONE?
+Guitarists have used different tunings since the earliest days of guitar,

 and a partial capo similarly changes the landscape of what is possible on the guitar.
 Different fingerings and chords, and new music

 are possible when you use one, with the same skills you already have.
 You can find new chords and voicings you've never heard, new open-string resonances, harp-like scales, new drones and harmonics, imitate open-tuned instruments like banjo, dulcimer or harp, and go to new tonalities and modal worlds.
+WHO IS IT FOR?
+It is not just an idea for a certain level or style of player.
+Beginners,

 advanced players, childen, songwriters & singers and instrumentalists can all use one to make some new sounds.
 It